L\'evy processes on smooth manifolds with a connection: Examples

 and due to our particular choice of frame $u$ and the associated holonomy bundle $P(u)$, the push-forward vector fields $\pi_*H_i$ are equal to $V^L_i$ for each $i=1,\ldots,d$, so $X$ is a solution of a Marcus SDE

 Since $V^L_i$ are left-invariant vector fields and since $Y$ is a \levy{} process it seems obvious the process $X$ has independent and stationary increments, making it a (left) \levy{} process on a Lie group $G$ as per classical definition.
 However, we would also like to relate some characteristics of the \levy{} process $Y$ to those of the process $X$.
-In particular, we would like to relate their \levy{} measures, which quantify a rate of jumps of processes and are therefore a measures on $\RR^d\backslash\{0\}$ and $G\backslash \{e\}$, respectively, which satisfy certain integrability conditions.
+In particular, we would like to relate their \levy{} measures, which govern their jumps and are therefore a measures on $\RR^d\backslash\{0\}$ and $G\backslash \{e\}$, respectively, which satisfy certain integrability conditions.

 Process $X$ is a solution of~\eqref{sde:levyX} and by the definition of the Marcus SDE when $Y$ jumps at time $t$, then $X$ also jumps at the same time and $X_t=X_{t-}\exp(V_i\Delta Y^i_t),$ where $\exp\colon \mathfrak{g}\to G$ is an exponential map of a Lie group.
 Lie algebra $\mathfrak{g}$ is isomorphic to $\RR^d$ so given a \levy{} measure $\nu$ of $Y$ we can construct a push-forward measure $\widetilde{\mu}:=\widetilde{\exp}_*\nu$ on $G$ where $\widetilde{\exp}\colon \RR^d \ni x=x^ie_i \mapsto \exp(x^iV_i)\in G$ and then the restricted measure $\mu:=\widetilde{\mu}|_{G\backslash\{e\}}$ should be a \levy{} measure of the process $X$.
 We summarize these facts in the next proposition and provide the proof in Section~\ref{proofs:levyonLie}. \begin{prop} Let $X$ be a solution of a Marcus SDE~\eqref{sde:levyX}, where $Y$ is an $\RR^d$-valued \levy{} process with a \levy{} measure $\nu.$ Then $X$ is a (left) \levy{} process on $G$ with a \levy{} measure $\mu:=\widetilde{\exp}_*\nu|_{G\backslash\{e\}}$. \end{prop}